 The JMS nodes work with the WebSphere MQ JMS provider, WebSphere Application Server Version 6.0, the IBM Service Integration Bus, and any JMS provider that conforms to the Java Message Service Specification, version 1.1.
-WebSphere Message Broker supports Java Version 1.4.2 (the default version) and Java 1.5.
-If you want to use Java 1.5, configure your environment as described in Setting up a command environment (for distributed systems) or Customizing the level of Java on z/OS.
+WebSphere Message Broker supports Java Version 1.4.2 (the default version) and Java 5 (also known as Java 1.5).
+If you want to use Java 5, configure your environment as described in Setting up a command environment (for distributed systems) or Customizing the level of Java on z/OS.